18F/handbook/_pages/welcome-to-18f/classes/github.md

 To submit an issue, Log in, find the appropriate repo on GitHub, and click the Issues tab in the right column.
 Then, click the New Issue button.
 Your issue should have a title and explainer text.
 You&rsquo;ll probably know what to put there, but teams sometimes have guidance on how to format issues or things to include.
 The [#blog](https://gsa-tts.slack.com/archives/blog), for example, has [a specific set of things we require](https://github.com/18F/blog-drafts#readme) submissions to have before we&rsquo;ll consider them.

 Final pro tip: If your project wants issues formatted in a specific way, you can add an issue template file.
 [This is the one we have for filing new blog post ideas](https://github.com/18F/blog-drafts/blob/master/ISSUE_TEMPLATE.md).
 Every new post auto-fills with that information.

-## 18F site

-[18f.gsa.gov](http://18f.gsa.gov/) is a **static site** based on the Jekyll platform.
-(We use Jekyll pretty extensively at 18F.
-The [pages.18f.gov](https://pages.18f.gov) platform is built around Jekyll, and that&rsquo;s basically our version of GitHub pages).
-We publish the site with [Federalist](https://federalist.18f.gov).

-The name of our master branch is `staging`.
-We publish by making branches off of and submitting pull requests to `staging`.
-Once pushed, a branch will publish through Federalist as a preview URL.
-Once merged, Federalist will publish the site at 18f.gsa.gov.

-18F&rsquo;s website also uses **continuous integration** to [run tests on the site](https://github.com/18F/18f.gsa.gov/blob/staging/go#L77-L82) on each pull request.
-For CI, we currently use Travis and plan to switch to Circle soon.

-We use [Google Analytics](/google-analytics/) and participate in the [Digital Analytics Program](https://www.digitalgov.gov/services/dap/) to track site usage.

-### Add your photo

-Everyone at 18F should submit a photo that we'll use whenever we represent you on the website.
-This isn't mandatory, of course, but we&rsquo;d really like it if everyone had a photo.
-(We use the 18F logo in place of a photo if you don't have one.)

-Photos should follow these three guidelines.
-You should submit a photo:

-* Of you and only you from the shoulders up
-* Where your whole face is visible
-* Taken in a public place like a park, library, or a local federal building

-To get going, find or take an appropriate photo and upload it to [this Google Drive folder](https://drive.google.com/a/gsa.gov/folderview?id=0B8kn3cuJUwEkLUMwWXE2VVczbUU&usp=sharing).
-We have some guidelines about good photos, [here](https://docs.google.com/a/gsa.gov/document/d/1xEFRPtJBrsJH-0ZhL9Wq1T8iILGydM-7R11iPTVWJVg/edit?usp=drive_web).

-The site team works in [#beta-18f-site](https://gsa-tts.slack.com/messages/beta-18f-site/).